dtreffenstaedt/Cellular/README.md

 Values between 0.01 and 1.6 seem to be the most interesting.

 The starting values are being randomly generated, to try specific patterns, the 'init' method would have to be modified.

+To quit the program type q.
+If it seems to run too fast, uncomment the delay in the main loop in line 269.